groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/find/word.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Deep dive into adding Watermark"
+  title: "Efficiently Search and Find Watermarks with GroupDocs.Watermark"
-  description: "API to render, display, convert documents, slides, diagrams, and many other document types in .NET applications"
+  description: "Harness the power of GroupDocs.Watermark to search and locate watermarks in any document type using C# within .NET."
   image: "/img/watermark/features_search.webp" # 500x500 px
-  image_description: "Add Watermark"
+  image_description: "Search Watermarks"
   features:
     # feature loop
-    - title: "Watermark your documents easily."
+    - title: "Discover Watermarks with Advanced Search"
-      content: "GroupDocs.Watermark makes it easy for .NET developers to add various types of watermarks in popular business documents and files."
+      content: "Use GroupDocs.Watermark to effortlessly find watermarks across multiple document types.
+Our tools allow you to search by parameters such as content, size, and opacity."

     # feature loop
-    - title: "Customize watermarks for your goals."
+    - title: "Find Watermarks by Custom Parameters"
-      content: "Our solution supports many watermark features.
-You can easily adjust size, rotation, color, font, font styles and other options to make watermark looks perfect."
+      content: "Tailor your search criteria with GroupDocs.Watermark to locate watermarks based on specific properties, ensuring you can manage and review them effectively."

     # feature loop
-    - title: "Use native document objects"
+    - title: "Retrieve and Manage Watermarks Efficiently"
-      content: "Accordingly do particular document format it is possible to use native document features.
-Native PDF annotations or MS Word page watermark may be used for watermarking."
+      content: "Streamline your document management process by quickly retrieving all watermarks in a document.
+Our API allows for rapid identification and analysis of watermarks."

   code_samples:
     # code sample loop
-    - title: "Find text watermarks by regular expression"
+    - title: "C# Example: Search for Watermarks"
       content: |
-        This example shows how to use a regular expression to search for watermarks
+        This C# example demonstrates how to search for watermarks within any document using GroupDocs.Watermark, illustrating how to utilize parameters for precise findings.
         {{< landing/code title="C#">}}
         ```csharp {style=abap}

-            //  Load DOCX document
+            //  Load the document from a local or networked source for processing
             var loadOptions = new WordProcessingLoadOptions();
             using (Watermarker watermarker = new Watermarker("source.docx", loadOptions))
             {
-                //  Instantiate Regex object
+                //  Define the parameters for watermark search, such as type or visibility
                 Regex regex = new Regex(@"^© \d{4}$");

-                //  Find all suitable watermarks
+                //  Retrieve all watermarks that match the specified criteria
                 TextSearchCriteria textSearchCriteria = new TextSearchCriteria(regex);
                 PossibleWatermarkCollection possibleWatermarks = watermarker.Search(textSearchCriteria);

-                //  Process list of found watermarks
+                //  Review and manage the list of found watermarks to assess their impact
                 Console.WriteLine("Found {0} possible watermark(s).", possibleWatermarks.Count);
             }